x-ethr/ethr-cli/CONTRIBUTING.md

 The [`Makefile`](./Makefile) abstracts the [manual](#manual) section.

 > [!IMPORTANT]
-> Prior to running the Makefile targets, there are the following requirements
+> Prior to running the Makefile targets, there are the following requirements:
 > - [Homebrew](https://brew.sh)
 > - A file containing a GitHub PAT with write & read access: `~/.config/goreleaser/github_token`
 > - The [`goreleaser`](https://goreleaser.com/install/) cli